utkarsh2102/ruby-rails/guides/source/autoloading_and_reloading_constants.md

 considered missing and an autoload is going to be attempted by Rails.

 In order to load `ApplicationController`, Rails iterates over `autoload_paths`.
-First checks if `app/assets/application_controller.rb` exists.
+First it checks if `app/assets/application_controller.rb` exists.
 If it does not, which is normally the case, it continues and finds `app/controllers/application_controller.rb`.